-When a dictator tortures his political opponents - when American interrogators torture prisoners at Guantanamo - there Information is needed, confessions are required, is a reason. just punishment must be meted out.
+When a dictator tortures his political opponents - when American interrogators torture prisoners at Guantanamo - there is a reason.
+Information is needed, confessions are required, just punishment must be meted out.
 We blind ourselves to the meaning of torture if we deny this.
-And it allows us to limit, to minimize, what counts as torture - to think of torturers impossibly different, and distant, as from ourselves.
+And it allows us to limit, to minimize, what counts as torture - to think of torturers as impossibly different, and distant, from ourselves.
 Torturers are not maniacs.
-They always have their And sometimes the reasons are so accepted, so taken reasons. for granted, that we call the torture "necessary" - and then give it some other name entirely.
+They always have their reasons.
+And sometimes the reasons are so accepted, so taken for granted, that we call the torture "necessary" - and then give it some other name entirely.